 Question 12: Name two ways of how you could schedule a build.

-You could either issue commits to the management of the source code or, if you wished, you could manually request the builds.
+You could either issue commits to the management of the source code or if you wish, you could manually request the builds.

 Question 13: What are some of the most popular environment variables?